zlsa/zlsadesign.com/content/article/fiction/the-last-hohmann-transfer.md

 +++

 "Good morning, Dr. Isaac Hawkins.
-Welcome to Lancelot Defense Systems, Marin branch.
+Welcome to Lancelot Defense Systems, Marin facility.
 The outside temperature is 12 degrees; wind speed 3 knots; overcast.
 Your group is currently performing above average.
 You are fourteen minutes early."